TinyTrebuchet/cpdb-backend-file/README.md

 # File Common Print Dialog Backend

+This repository contains one of the components I worked on as part of my Google Summer of Code'18 project with the Linux Foundation, the complete documentation can be found [here](https://github.com/ayush268/GSoC_2018_Documentation).
 This repository hosts the code for the File **C**ommon **P**rint **D**ialog **B**ackend.
 This backend manages and provides information about printing to a file via the printing dialog.

 ## Background